tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 For example: In a typical system on a chip (SoC) UVM Environment, you will find one UVM Environment per IP (e.g., PCIe Environment, USB Environment, Memory Controller Environment, etc.).
-Sometimes, those IP Environments are grouped together into *Cluster Environments* (e.g., IO Environment, Processor Environment, etc.) that are grouped together eventually in the to- level SoC Environment.
+Sometimes, those IP Environments are grouped together into *Cluster Environments* or subsystem environments
+(e.g., IO Environment, Processor Environment, etc.) that are grouped together eventually in the top-level SoC Environment.

 1.1.4 UVM Scoreboard
 --------------------